Bidding at Cheffins’ Property Auctions is straightforward. There are three methods for you to choose from:

 On auction day

-Bidding online: before the auction you will be sent an email from the Essential Information Group property auction portal https://www.eigpropertyauctions.co.uk/ containing a link to the auction and providing you with a unique Bidding PIN.
+Bidding online: before the auction you will be sent an email from the Essential Information Group property auction portal https://www.eigpropertyauctions.co.uk/ containing a link to the auction.
 EIG is the platform on which our live webcast auctions and timed online property auctions are hosted.
 We recommend that you have a stable internet connection.
 You will be able to see a live feed of the auction room and be able to place your bid on the properties of interest to you in real time.

 Telephone bidding: please ensure that the contact number you have provided to us has a good signal and that you are freely contactable for the duration of the auction.
 A member of the Cheffins auction team will contact you a few minutes before the bidding starts on the relevant Lot.
 Your allocated Cheffins bidder will then relay the bids to you in real time and take instruction from you as to how much you want to bid.